Ukraine crisis updates: What to know as tensions rise

 Some of the demands, like the membership pledge, are nonstarters for NATO, creating a seemingly intractable stalemate that many fear can only end in a war.

 Russian Foreign Minister Sergey Lavrov said he and other top officials will advise President Vladimir Putin on the next steps after receiving written replies from the United States to the demands.
-Those answers are expected this week — even though the U.S. and its allies have already made clear they will reject the top Russian demands.
+Those answers were delivered Wednesday by U.S. Ambassador to Moscow John Sullivan to Russia’s Deputy Foreign Minister Alexander Grushko.
+The U.S. and its allies have already made clear they will reject the top Russian demands.

 WHAT DO UKRAINIAN LEADERS SAY?